-The bank's net income to tangible assets declined to 1.7% in 2020 from 1.8% in 2019, weighed down by higher provisioning charges (as mentioned above) and losses on the bank's securities' portfolio because of financial markets' volatility.
-These pressures were somewhat offset by reduced costs, which declined 2% in 2020 year-on-year, aided by the closing of branches and lower employee numbers.
-At the same time, net interest income grew by 7% year-over-year, supported by an increase in loan volumes (of 2% in 2020) and the introduction of negative rates on private depositors.
-As a result, Ringkjøbing's efficiency continued to improve, with its cost-to-income declining to 36.2% in 2020 (2019: 38%), gradually converging towards the pre-merger level with a cost-to-income ratio of 33% in 2017 (44.1% pro-forma for merger), having realized the planned synergies from the merger in just over two years.
-The bank remains one of Denmark's most efficient banks, driven by a lean business model.
+The bank's net income to tangible assets improved to 2.0% in the first six months of 2021 (2020: 1.7%), supported by strong income growth and lower provisioning charges (as mentioned above).
+Net interest income grew by 6% year-over-year in the first half of 2021, in line with loan growth which was broadly based (retail and in the bank's niche segments), also benefiting from the bank's decision to widen the private depositor pool subject to negative rate to above DKK100,000 (around €13,400) effective from 1 January 2021.3.
+Net fees and commission income also rose strongly, reflecting the very high level of activity.
+Costs also grew by 3%, but at a lower rate than income.
+As a result, the bank's cost-to-income ratio improved to 34.2% in the first half of 2021, from 36.2% in 2020, converging towards the pre-merger level with a cost-to-income ratio of 33% in 2017 (44.1% pro-forma for merger).
+Ringkjøbing realized the planned synergies from the merger in just over two years and remains one of Denmark's most efficient banks, driven by a lean business model.

-We expect the bank's core profitability (excluding securities portfolio returns) to be restored to pre-crisis levels in 2021, supported by lower loan loss provisions and stable margins, while cost efficiency will continue to improve.
-A combination of resumed loan growth and the bank's decision to widen the private depositor pool subject to negative rates will help maintain broadly stable margins.
+Although the pace of income growth will moderate slightly, we expect the bank's core profitability (excluding securities portfolio returns) to exceed pre-crisis levels in 2021, supported by lower loan loss provisions and continued strong business activity, while cost efficiency will continue to improve.
+A combination of resumed loan growth and the bank's decision to increase the margin charged on business customers' deposits will support margins.
 In recent years, margin compression has arisen from the prolonged low interest rate environment and recent issuances of more costly junior senior debt.
-The bank has expanded the scope of negative rates for private customer deposits above DKK100,000 (around €13,400) effective from 1 January 2021.
-The bank expects only a marginal increase in costs during 2021, which combined with higher revenues, will result in a further improvement in the bank's efficiency, albeit coming at a lower pace now that the merger synergies have been fully realised.
+The bank expects some increase in costs during 2021.
+However this will remain below revenue growth, resulting in a further improvement in the bank's efficiency, albeit coming at a lower pace now that the merger synergies have been fully realised.